 Appleton agreed terms on a two-and-a-half year deal on Friday after the Seasiders gave Rovers permission to speak to him.

-The 37-year-old's reign at Bloomfield Road lasted just 65 days, having left Portsmouth on 7 November.
+The 37-year-old's reign at Bloomfield Road lasted just 65 days, having

 "I am delighted to be joining such an historic club.
 This is a fantastic opportunity for me and I am excited about the challenge we have ahead of us," said Appleton, who will be joined at Ewood Park by assistant Ashley Westwood.

 "I'd like to thank everyone at Blackpool for their efforts during my time there and the chairman for allowing me to come here.
 I wish them all the best for the future."

 Appleton was appointed shortly before Friday's match at Wolves, which finished 1-1 and lifted Rovers up to 12th in the Championship table.

 It meant that Rovers won three and drew one under caretaker boss Gary Bowyer since Berg's brief tenure was ended on 27 December.

 And after Friday's match, Bowyer said: "We're delighted we've got a manager coming in who can provide us with some stability.

 "He's worked under several good managers and he's a good coach.
 I know that from when he was in charge of the youth team at West Bromwich Albion.